• Skip to main content

 How To Make Stove Top Potpourri For Thanksgiving or Christmas Season:

-Place the fresh cranberries, orange slices, and cinnamon sticks into a sauce pan and cover with water.
+Place the fresh cranberries, orange slices, and cinnamon sticks into a sauce pan and cover with at least 3 cups of water.

 Stove Top Holiday Potpourri

 Add a few drops of lemon essential oil to the mixture.
-Place the pan on a stovetop burner on low heat and simmer throughout the day.
+Place the pan on a stovetop burner on low heat and simmer throughout the day checking the water level on a regular basis.
 You can add more water to the pot if it begins to get low.
 If you are the forgetful type or you just have 1,001 distractions in your house, you may want to set a timer to check on it every 20 minutes and add water.
-Turn off when house is scented.
+Turn the pot of water off when your entire home is perfectly scented.

 Or if you have a slow cooker, you can put the ingredients in there and check on it every few hours.